-At GYLC, you’ll have the opportunity to immerse yourself in the cultural aspect of your GYLC program experience.
-You will explore Washington DC, Philadelphia, and New York City and discover what their illustrious landmarks have to offer.
+At GYLC, you’ll have the opportunity to immerse yourself in the cultural aspect of your program experience.
+You will explore Washington, DC, Philadelphia, and New York City and discover all of the illustrious landmarks these cities have to offer.

-In Philadelphia, you will have lunch and explore the renowned University of Pennsylvania campus on your way to NYC.
+In Philadelphia, you will have lunch and explore the renowned University of Pennsylvania campus on your way to New York.

-In New York City, you will visit distinguished museums such as the MET, MoMa, and Guggenheim, and enjoy a dinner cruise on the New York Harbor where you can catch a glimpse of the Statue of Liberty.
+In New York City, you will visit distinguished museums, such as the Metropolitan Museum of Art (the Met), Museum of Modern Art (MoMA), the Solomon R. Guggenheim Museum (the Guggenheim), then enjoy a dinner cruise on the New York Harbor, where you can catch a glimpse of the Statue of Liberty.

 Think Globally at Fascinating Site Visits

-You’ll be immersed in the culture, history, and world views of the diverse people who are key players on the global stage.
-You’ll take part in fascinating site visits, such as:
+You will be immersed in the culture, history, and world views of the diverse people who are key players on the global stage during GYLC’s fascinating site visits.